ismailalkaf/miner-automation/README.md

 ---
 This project uses XMRIG CC by [Bendr0id](https://github.com/Bendr0id/xmrigCC)

+# ‼️‼️IMPORTANT:
-<p style="color:red;"><strong>IMPORTANT:</strong>For Now the code only supports MONERO mining, if this gets attention il add other CPU intensive options for mining.
-OR you can edit the command.txt file yourself if you know what you are doing.</p>
+For Now the code only supports MONERO mining, if this gets attention il add other CPU intensive options for mining.
+OR you can edit the command.txt file yourself if you know what you are doing.

 # 💻 Browser Miner Automation with Playwright